 8. Set aside downtime.

 The lines can easily blur between work time, and relax time.
-Make sure that every day at a certain time you stop working.
-I usually stop somewhere around 18.30 and I never work on the weekends.
-You’ll find that if you separate your work from the rest of your life, when you start back at work on a Monday, you feel refreshed and ready to go.
+Make sure that every day at a specific time you stop working.
+I usually end somewhere around 18:30, and I never work on the weekends.
+You’ll find that if you separate your work from the rest of your life when you start back at work on a Monday, you feel refreshed and ready to go.

-These are a few of the really easy tricks that I’ve implemented since working from home.
+These are a few of the simple tricks that I’ve implemented since working from home.
 It’s continually under construction, but I find that I’m a lot more productive, and happier, working from home than I ever was in an office.
-My hair may not always be perfect, and the laundry does pile up from time to time, but by following these points, I’ve really started to make the most of my flexible time.
-Try using a few of these tips to make your flexible time work for you!
+My hair may not always be perfect, and the laundry does pile up from time to time, but by following these points, I’ve started to make the most of my flexible time.
+Try using a few of these tips to make your flexible hours work for you!

 Alessia Troisi is an author, blogger, and freelance writer.
-She recently left her full time job, and is in the process of releasing her first novel.
+She recently left her full-time job and is in the process of releasing her first novel.
 She is passionate about fiction, food, and helping other women overcome their fear and insecurities.
 Alessia lives in Berlin, Germany, with her husband.
-You can find her blog here.
+You can find her blog here: http://www.alessiatroisi.com.